ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 Because ISO isn't mounted, support can change only the boot device priority.
 {: note}

-1. Log in to the IPMI management console by pointing your web browser to the IP that is specified in cloud.ibm.com.
+1. Log in to the IPMI management console by pointing your web browser to the appropriate IP address.
 1. Go to **Devices** > **your server (device details)** > **Remote Mgmt**.
 Specify the username and password.
 1. Click **Configuration** > **Remote session** and change attach mode to **attach**.
    In some older IPMI consoles this option is not available so you can skip this step.